Notes on Paxos

 The second phase is to ask the quorum to cast the votes.
 The leader picks a safe value and broadcasts it for the quorum.
 Quorum members vote for the value, unless in the meantime they happened to promise to a leader of the bigger ballot to not vote.
 After a member voted, it broadcasts its vote.
 When a quorum of votes is observed, the value is chosen and the consensus is reached.
 This is the second phase of Paxos with messages 2a and 2b.

+send.
 Sending a message is adding it to this set.
+Receiving a

-Receiving a message is asserting that it is contained in the set.
+message is asserting that it is contained in the set.
+By not

 will look like this: